 RELATED REVIEW | ‘Stonehearst Asylum’ is a Most Fascinating and Pretty Period Drama

-Today, I'm sharing one of the recent miniseries that one of my searches resulted in.
-Only unlike most of my "research" on the genre, I didn't know everything there was to know about this one.
+Today, I’m sharing a recent miniseries discovery.
+Only unlike most of my “research” on the genre, I didn’t know everything there was to know about this one.
 As is the usual standard of BBC, this 20-part miniseries is gorgeous.
-Unfortunately, it's not set (as of now) to premiere in the states (or I can't find evidence of this), but since anything Across the Pond does usually travel over here, I suspect it won't be long and it'll make its way here.
-Until then, let me know if you've seen this one or are anticipating it.
-I've love to chat it up with you as this is a very interesting if not totally emotionally fulfilling drama that's as gorgeous as ever and full of a talented cast to bring these vibrant Dickens characters to life.
+Unfortunately, it’s not set (as of now) to premiere in the states (or I can’t find evidence of this), but since anything Across the Pond does usually travel over here, I suspect it won’t be long and it’ll make its way here.
+Until then, let me know if you’ve seen this one or are anticipating it.
+I’ve love to chat it up with you.

 If you have an intimate knowledge of Dickens then you know the one thing his stories are chocked full of is colorful characters.
 The only way I know his stories are through the magnificence of small screen adaptations, many of which were produced by BBC or ITV Masterpiece Theatre.
 Either way, not only do the productions bearing his name boast a litany of characters, they also have unique names.

 But what if Inspector Bucket (Bleak House) were called upon to investigate money-lender Jacob Marley’s (A Christmas Carol) death?
 Or what if the once young and vibrant Miss Barbary who we come to know as Lady Dedlock (Bleak House) was bosom friends with an engaging and happy Amelia Havisham (Great Expectations)?
 Dickensian answers some of these questions.
 Continue Reading ➡

 Do you have thoughts on this one?
 Or are you planning to see it?
 Comment with any of your opinions or fangirl moments.